 With a focus on comprehensive character education in our school, Chantilly High School will create a more positive school environment for students and adults.
 Our goal is to teach strong academics, essential life skills and community responsibility to our students.
 Character Education is a school-wide program where everyone learns the same concepts; every student has the opportunity to be rewarded for good behavior and fosters an overall positive atmosphere of respect and tolerance.

-Chantilly High School has a split block.
-The first half of 3rd block is called the Learning Seminar or LS; the second half is called Charger Time.
+Chantilly High School has a split block during 3rd period.
+The first half of 3rd period is called the Learning Seminar or LS; the second half is called Charger Time.
 Learning Seminar will have a normal attendance policy.
 Students will report to a class based on a rotating schedule.
 For example, students report to 1st block on Monday, second block on Wednesday, 4th block on Friday, and so on until all blocks have had LS and the rotation can begin anew.

-Charger Time rewards students if they are doing well in all of their classes as a Charger in Good Standing (CIGS).
-Students will be allowed to choose where in the school to spend their Charger Time.
+Charger Time is an opportunity for all students.
+Students doing well in all of their classes as a Charger in Good Standing (CIGS) will be allowed to choose where in the school to spend their Charger Time.
 Students may go to study halls, meet with a teacher, work with clubs, and participate in enrichment activities which can include performances, speakers, and athletics.

-If a student has a D or F on an interim or report card, has SOL remediation, or a teacher makes a specific request the student will be assigned mandatory intervention.
+Additionally, Charger Time is an opportunity for students to get additional help.
+For example, if a student has a D or F on an interim or report card, has SOL remediation, or a teacher makes a specific request the student will be assigned mandatory intervention then s/he may go visit specific teachers for help.
 Students will be given a schedule by their sub-school that indicates where to report for CT.
 Students who fail to report as assigned will have consequences from their administrator.

 Grading and Reporting